The Ultimate Guide to SEO Strategies

 Key Technical SEO Practices:

-- Mobile Optimization: Ensure your website is mobile-friendly, as Google uses mobile-first indexing.
+- Mobile Optimization: Ensure your site is mobile-friendly, as Google uses mobile-first indexing.

 - Fix Broken Links: Regularly audit your site for broken links and fix them to avoid penalties.